obytes/app-icon-badge/README.md

       'app-icon-badge',
       {
         icon: './assets/icon.png',
-        environment,
+        customPath: './assets/icon.${environment}.png', // optional, if not provided the icon will be generated in the same directory as the original icon under  the name 'icon.result.png' environment,
         enabled: true, // make sure to add condition to disable it for production builds },